Impoundment of appropriated funds: History

 Many other presidents have followed Jefferson's example.
 From time to time, they refused to spend funds when they felt that Congress had appropriated more funds than was necessary.
 However, the impoundment power had limits.
 For example, in 1972, Richard Nixon attempted to impound funds on an environmental project which he opposed.
 Congress had previously overridden Nixon's veto of the project.
 The Supreme Court in Train v.
 City of New York (1975) ruled that the impoundment power cannot be used to frustrate the will of Congress under such circumstances.

 The Impoundment Control Act of 1974 was passed as Congress felt that President Nixon was abusing his authority to impound the funding of programs he opposed.
 The Act effectively removed the impoundment power of the president and required him to obtain Congressional approval if he wants to rescind specific government spending.
 President Nixon signed the Act with little protest because the administration was then embroiled in the Watergate scandal and unwilling to provoke Congress.

-However, the procedure set up by the Act was cumbersome.
-All recent presidents supported the restoration of the impoundment power, including Presidents Ronald Reagan, George H. W. Bush, Bill Clinton, George W. Bush, and Barack Obama.
-Politicians such as John McCain, John Kerry, Al Gore, Pat Buchanan, Jeb Hensarling, Russ Feingold, Joe Lieberman, Judd Gregg and Paul Ryan also supported the restoration of the power.

-The Line Item Veto Act of 1996 gave the president the power of line-item veto, which President Bill Clinton applied to the federal budget 82 times before the law was struck down in 1998 by the Supreme Court on the grounds of it being in violation of the Presentment Clause of the U.S. Constitution.
+The Line Item Veto Act of 1996 gave the president the power of line-item veto, which President Bill Clinton applied to the federal budget 82 times before the law was struck down in 1998 by the Supreme Court on the grounds of it being in violation of the Presentment Clause of the United States Constitution.

-Strengthening the rescission provision within the 1974 act has also been proposed as a means of curtailing excessive congressional spending.
+Donald Trump and appointees to his second administration argued the Impoundment Control Act is unconstitutional, though few legal scholars agree.
+Trump's assertion of this power resulted in the 2025 United States federal government grant pause, which was put on hold by a preliminary court injunction before it took effect.